Frequently Asked Questions

 Am I able to attach the shade sail directly to my house?

-Yes, but when attaching anything to your home you want to make sure you are attaching to a stud and that your house is structurally sound enough to hold the strength of a shade sail.
+Yes, but when attaching anything to your home we want to make sure we are attaching to a stud and that your house is structurally sound enough to hold the strength of a shade sail.
 Each corner can pull up to 2,000 lbs in wind and storms and 400 lbs at rest.

 What hardware do you use?